Pequla/vue-public-results/README.md

-# vue-public-results
-Vue application that serves the publicly accessable student results on Singidunum Universties website under /results
+# Singidunum Universities Student Results

+This repository contains the open source code for the Singidunum Universities web page that contains student results from subjects
+You are free to sugest improvements or changes

+>The application is hosted under `https://singidunum.ac.rs/results`

+Build with Vue 3 and Axios